madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 # Introduction

-Alzheimer's disease is a neuro-degenerative disorder that affects people around the world, causing memory loss and a severe decline in cognitive function.
-A widely used tool for assessing the cognitive function of Alzheimer's patients is the Mini-Mental State Exam (MMSE), which allows us insight into the severity of the participant's cognitive level.
+Alzheimer's disease is a neurodegenerative disorder that affects people around the world, leading to memory loss and a severe decline in cognitive function.
+It is the most common cause of dementia as it accounts for 60-80% of cases.

+A widely used tool for assessing the cognitive function of Alzheimer's patients is the Mini-Mental State Exam (MMSE).
+This 30-point questionnaire evaluates a patient's cognitive functions such as orientation, attention, and memory.
+Lower scores on this exam indicate more severe impairment, but this alone will not entirely explain whether or not a person has Alzheimer's disease.
+Typically, it is used in combination with other clinical assessments and analyses to make a comprehensive diagnosis over time.
+However, examining MMSE scores can help medical professionals track and create healthcare plans accordingly.

 ### Scientific Question